-While trying various incarnations of the KDE Plasma desktop environment on my Linux laptop, I decided I’d like to try some default KDE apps on my Windows devices.
+While trying various incarnations of the KDE Plasma desktop environment on my Linux laptop, I decided I’d like to try some KDE apps on my Windows devices.

-Two default KDE Plasma apps that I particularly like are the Dolphin file manager and the Kate editor.
+Two KDE Plasma apps that I particularly like are the Dolphin file manager and the Kate editor.
 To learn about these, see the following links.

 Based on information on the above websites, it was not obvious[2] to me how to install the latest version of each of these on Windows.
 This unobviousness is what inspired me to write this article.